-For The King - Turn-based strategy with cartoon graphics and "bagel" co-op.
-Turn-Based Strategy For The King Overview
+For The King - Turn-based strategy with cartoon graphics and roguelike co-op.
+Turn-based strategy For The King - review

-For The King is a recently released Kickstarter project from IronOak studios.
-Turn-based strategy with co-op and visually pleasing graphics that will tell about the adventures of heroes fighting for their lands.
+For The King is a recently released project on Kickstarter from IronOak studios.
+A turn-based strategy with co-op and eye-pleasing graphics that tells the story of the adventures of heroes fighting for their lands.

-The adventure of the heroes begins with the fact that the king of the Fahrul lands is killed, and the once quiet kingdom is now in chaos and fear.
-The queen asks ordinary inhabitants of the lands to stand up against evil and return peace to their lands.
+The adventure of the heroes begins with the fact that the king of the lands Fahrul is killed, and the once quiet kingdom is now in chaos and fear.
+The Queen asks ordinary residents of the lands to stand up against evil and return peace to their lands.

 Game mechanics consists of two main aspects - turn-based combat and turn-based exploration of the world.

-You can stand against evil with friends in a cooperative .
+You can speak out against evil with friends in a cooperative .
 Help your comrades and support them in battles.

 Character knowledge plays a major role in combat and exploration.
-After gaining a certain amount of knowledge, it can be spent in city libraries.
+Having collected a certain amount of knowledge, it can be spent in city libraries.
 New character skills can be unlocked in any order the player chooses.
-As they progress, players will find different blueprints for weapons and unusual items.
-Gather resources to craft weapons and necessary items.
+As players progress, they will find different blueprints for weapons and unusual items.
+Collect resources to make tools and necessary things.

-Step by step exploration of the world- just like battles, it is built according to the canons of classic turn-based games.
-That's just the world of the game is completely random, and you can meet dangerous enemies and unexpected events on your way.
+Step-by-step exploration of the world- just like battles, it is built according to the canons of classic turn-based games.
+But the game world is completely random, and you can meet dangerous enemies and unexpected events on your way.
 So you need to spend action points strategically.

-Exploring the world- one of the main features of the game.
-Players will explore unknown seas, explore new towns and villages, build shelters and make their way through hordes of enemies.
-In addition to the heroes' homelands, players will be able to visit other worlds that are home to dangerous enemies and unsolved mysteries.
+World Exploration- one of the main features of the game.
+Players will explore unknown seas, explore new towns and villages, build shelters and fight through hordes of enemies.
+In addition to the heroes’ homelands, players will be able to visit other worlds that are home to dangerous enemies and unsolved mysteries.

 Explore underground worlds, catacombs, mines and crypts.
-Explore the dungeons, players may come across endless treasures or danger, fear and death.
+Explore the dungeons, players may encounter endless treasures or danger, fear and death.

-Players will begin their adventure in their hometown of Oarton.
+Players will begin their adventures in their hometown of Oarton.

-World and dungeons For The King randomly generated each time.
+World and dungeons in For The King randomly generated each time.
 Everything from enemies and dungeons to cities and treasures is randomly generated.
-This will force the player to change their strategy and play style every time.
+This will force the player to change his strategy and play style every time.

-All events and challenges change every day, the weather and the environment affects the world, and it will involve both good and bad effects for the environment.
-Players must be ready for anything, they are waiting for: sandstorms, landslides, storms and more.
+All events and challenges change every day, the weather and environment affects the world, and it will involve both good and bad effects on the environment.
+Players must be prepared for anything that awaits them: sandstorms, landslides, storms and much more.

 The main characters of the game are the Hunter, the Mage and the Blacksmith.
 There are also 3 minor characters and many other heroes that can be unlocked as you progress.

-In co-op, players can choose their character and start exploring the world together.
+In co-op, players can choose their character and begin exploring the world together.

-The background of the game tells about the king, who did a lot of good for his people.
-Everything went like clockwork, until one day the king was killed.
-The country quickly plunged into chaos, ancient monsters crawled out from everywhere - in general, only some very powerful wizard could save the situation.
+The backstory of the game tells about a king who did a lot of good for his people.
+Everything went like clockwork until one day the king was killed.
+The country quickly plunged into chaos, ancient monsters emerged from everywhere - in general, only some very powerful wizard could save the situation.
 There was such a wizard, but he, of course, disappeared.
 Your team will have to find it.
-As a matter of fact, both the backstory and the story campaign do not seriously try to tell about the events taking place in the long-suffering kingdom.
+As a matter of fact, both the backstory and the story campaign do not try to seriously talk about the events taking place in the long-suffering kingdom.
 There is no deep story in For the King yet.
-But there is a pretty nice open world, which gets a party of three characters.
+But there is a rather nice open world into which a party of three characters finds themselves.

-There are about ten available options for creating a team, but only three are available from the start - a hunter, a scientist and a blacksmith.
-As you can understand, the trouble took the kingdom by surprise, so the most ordinary inhabitants will save it: not warriors or selective killers, but workers from the surroundings, who decided that it was their duty to protect the world.
-Each of the classes has its own advantages and disadvantages.
-So, the blacksmith plays the role of a tank, but with limited damage, the hunter breaks through armor well, and the scientist is a variation of the magician.
+There are about ten available hero options for creating a team, but only three are available from the start - a hunter, a scientist and a blacksmith.
+As you can understand, the misfortune took the kingdom by surprise, so the most ordinary inhabitants will save it: not warriors or selected killers, but workers from the surrounding area, who decided that it was their duty to protect the world.
+Each class has its own advantages and disadvantages.
+So, the blacksmith plays the role of a tank, but with limited damage, the hunter penetrates armor well, and the scientist is a variation of the mage.

-Despite the class division standard for role-playing games, the skills of the characters are given by their equipment.
-So, you can hand the staff to the scientist, and he will be able to heal the party and hurt the enemy.
-If you change this staff to a fire grimoire, you will have fireballs and smoke screens at your disposal.
-Each weapon found has its own abilities and characteristics, which adds a lot of tactical depth to For the King.
-Often you will have to change weapons right during the battle, as it will give you the ability you need in a particular situation.
+Despite the standard class division for role-playing games, the characters' skills are given by their equipment.
+So, you can give a scientist a staff, and he will be able to heal the party and hurt the enemy.
+If you exchange this staff for a fire grimoire, you will have fireballs and smoke screens at your disposal.
+Each weapon found has its own abilities and characteristics, adding considerable tactical depth to For the King.
+Often you will have to change weapons mid-fight because they will give you the ability you need in a particular situation.

 There are a lot of opponents in the game, ranging from ordinary orcs and skeletons to Cthulhu-like mind controllers and liches.

-The combat system in the game is built according to JRPG standards.
-You collide with the enemy, line up in two lines and deal damage to each other in the order determined by the initiative.
+The battle system in the game is built according to JRPG standards.
+You face an enemy, line up in two lines, and deal damage to each other in the order determined by initiative.
 It's a little frustrating that the damage is determined completely randomly.
 Each weapon has focus slots that are tested for luck.
-Depending on whether you are lucky, the impact force is calculated.
-These slots can be filled manually with focus points, but each character has very few of them, and they can only be restored by resting, which will take a whole day.
-How success is determined is not entirely clear, since misses happen very often, although the chance of hitting five failures twice in a row is very minimal.
+Depending on whether you are lucky, the force of the blow is calculated.
+These cells can be filled with focus points manually, but each character has very few of them, and they can only be restored by resting, which will take the whole day.
+How the success of a check is determined is not entirely clear, since failures occur very often, although the chance of getting five failures twice in a row is quite minimal.
 But this happens.

-Run alone and far awayFortheKing is quite dangerous, because any cell can meet a random enemy jumping out of an ambush.
+Running alone and far awayFortheKing is quite dangerous, since on any cell you can encounter a random enemy who will jump out of ambush.
 Fortunately, they are usually weaker than visible monsters.

-Your characters move separately, so they cannot be combined into a standard party.
-If you suddenly start a battle, all the characters that are within a certain radius enter into it.
+Your characters move separately, so you cannot combine them into a standard party.
+If you suddenly start a battle, all the characters who are within a certain radius join it.
 That is, each hero can fight alone, but it is better not to do this.

 For the King is a difficult game even by roguelike standards.
-The initial opponents are relatively simple, so you can relax.
-Wolves and all sorts of undead are not particularly dangerous.
-But it is enough to go further, and the real problems will begin.
-Even one Cyclops, over which the inscription "Level 3" is lit, is several times more difficult to defeat than enemies of a lower level.
-In addition, there are dungeons where you need to fight several battles in a row, not knowing who you will face.
+The initial enemies are relatively simple, so you can relax.
+Wolves and various kinds of undead do not pose much of a threat.
+But it’s enough to go further, and the real problems begin.
+Even one Cyclops, above whom the “Level 3” sign is lit, is several times more difficult to defeat than enemies of a lower level.
+In addition, there are dungeons where you have to fight several battles in a row without knowing who you will face.

-The time limit makes the game even more difficult.
-Each task from the main quest chain needs to be completed very quickly, which does not give you time to level up characters.
+What makes the game even more difficult is the time limit.
+Each task from the main quest chain must be completed very quickly, which does not give you time to level up your characters.
 As a result, you have to go into battle against some evil creatures of the sea god almost with a hammer in your hands.
 I wish the game gave a little more time to complete such difficult missions.

-Even ordinary battles in the game are interesting due to the considerable number of opportunities to destroy the enemy.
-You can try dozens of different tactics and weapons.
-Alas, cool swords break very quickly, so you won’t be able to complete the game with just one thing.
-And the map is generated in a new way each time, which makes each of your attempts different from the previous ones.
-You won't be able to go through everything the first time, so you will have to try many times.
+Even ordinary battles in the game are interesting due to the considerable number of possibilities for destroying the enemy.
+There are dozens of different tactics and weapons to try.
+Unfortunately, cool swords break very quickly, so you won’t be able to beat the game with just one.
+And the map is generated in a new way every time, which makes each of your attempts different from the previous ones.
+You won't be able to get through everything the first time, so you'll have to try many times.

 It is worth noting the unusual visual style of the game.
-Looking at cute six-eyed monsters that can kill a character with two hits, it is impossible not to be touched.
-But appearances, as you know, can be deceiving.
-There is still a lot of work to be done on For the King, but the game has a lot of potential, and it is quite suitable for you to try it now.
+Looking at the cute six-eyed monsters that can kill a character in two hits, it’s impossible not to be touched.
+But appearances, as we know, can be deceiving.
+There's still a lot of work and work to be done on For the King, but the game has a lot of potential and is well worth trying out now.

-Before us today is the debut project of the young Canadian company IronOak Games - For The King.
-A roguelike strategy game with a procedurally generated world and classic board strategy gameplay.
-There is something from D&D (mostly dungeons and dragons).
-A typical "bagel", speaking in gaming slang.
+Today we have the debut project of the young Canadian company IronOak Games - For The King.
+A roguelike strategy game with a procedurally generated world and gameplay in the style of classic board strategy games.
+There is some D&D stuff (mostly dungeons and dragons).
+A typical “bagel”, to use gaming slang.
 It won't be easy here.
-One life, one try.
+One life - one try.
 Lost, all over again.
-A message with a warning about this meets the players already at the start.
+A message warning about this greets players already at the start.

-Funding for the game For The King was collected on Kickstarter (which, in general, is not surprising for such a debut).
-In the course of development, the preferences and desires of connoisseurs of role-playing turn-based “bagels” were taken into account.
-Apparently, we should expect a good cocktail of the best elements of D&D, Heroes of Might and Magic, as well as her like, in a modern creative design.
-Well, let's get down to the detailed analysis of the project.
+Funds for the game For The King were collected on Kickstarter (which, in general, is not surprising for such a debut).
+As development progressed, the preferences and desires of connoisseurs of turn-based role-playing “bagels” were taken into account.
+Apparently, we should expect a good cocktail of the best elements of D&D, Heroes of Might and Magic, and the like, in a modern creative design.
+Well, let’s proceed to a detailed analysis of the project.

-We are ordinary citizens of the fabulous kingdom of Fairul.
-Suddenly, some forces of Chaos attack our state and brutally kill King Bronor.
-Queen Rasamona mourns, and with her, our whole country mourns.
-At the call of the queen and at the behest of their own patriotism, many residents come out to fight Chaos.
+We are ordinary citizens of the fairytale kingdom of Fairul.
+Suddenly, certain forces of Chaos attack our state and brutally kill King Bronor.
+Queen Rasamona mourns, and our entire country mourns with her.
+At the call of the queen and at the behest of their own patriotism, many residents go out to fight Chaos.
 For three of these, the player will have to go through the story campaign.
 These are ordinary citizens of different professions with their own unique characteristics, gameplay advantages and disadvantages.
-Everything here is according to the canons of a classic role-playing game.
+Everything here follows the canons of a classic role-playing game.

 Old school.
-No directed commercials and cinematic inserts for you.
+No staged videos or cinematic inserts for you.
 Text only.
-Between the main quests, the player is brought up to date with entire walls of text.
-They then tell the whole story about the kingdom, the wars of Chaos, etc. In addition, there are also plot dialogues.
-They are also submitted only in text, with the avatar of the speaking character.
+Between main quests, the player is introduced to entire walls of text.
+They tell the whole story about the kingdom, the Chaos wars, etc. In addition, there are also plot dialogues.
+They are also presented only in text, with an avatar of the speaking character.

-As we progress through the story campaign, we carry out the orders of the queen, solve new emerging tasks and stuff like that.
-Each time we discover this world in a new way (procedural generation is very out of place here).
-Of course, there is a pumping of game characters.
+As we progress through the story campaign, we carry out the queen’s orders, solve new problems that arise, and stuff like that.
+Each time we discover this world in a new way (procedural generation is very appropriate here).
+Of course, there is leveling up of game characters.

-Bottom line: the plot does not stand out with any special chips and literary devices.
-It is likely that many players will simply skip all this text in order to quickly get into action without bothering.
-Moreover, there is no localization here at all.
+Bottom line: the plot does not stand out with any special features or literary devices.
+It is likely that many players will simply skip all this text in order to quickly get to action without bothering.
+Moreover, there is no trace of localization here.
 English text only.
 Therefore, it is unlikely that everyone will appreciate it.
-If anyone is interested at all.
+If anyone is interested in him at all.

 Graphics For The King

-The picture of the game is nice, bright and cute.
+The picture of the game is pleasant, bright and cute.
 At the same time, the character and landscape models are quite simple.
-They are angular, low-detailed.
-Puppet, to put it simply.
+They are angular and poorly detailed.
+To put it simply, puppetry.
 It looks like a game.
-But no. This project is clearly higher level.
+But no. This project is clearly at a higher level.

-Most of the time the player watches the map from above.
-Makes moves with characters in the selected areas, takes quests, moves from point A to point B, which are placed randomly.
-The lower part of the screen is occupied by character panels.
+Most of the time the player observes the map from above.
+Makes character moves in designated areas, takes on quests, moves from point A to point B, which are placed randomly.
+The bottom of the screen is occupied by character panels.
 There you can click on them to perform an action, monitor current parameters, available inventory, etc. At the top of the screen are health bars for everyone.
-During a meeting on the map with random opponents (wild animals, monsters, goblins and other game) or story antagonists, the camera drops to ground level.
+During a meeting on the map with random opponents (wild animals, monsters, goblins and other game) or plot antagonists, the camera lowers to ground level.
 Then the player watches the fight up close.
-It is worth saying that such fights are animated badly.
-Although given the general graphic part, there is no need for it in a different way.
+It’s worth saying that such fights are animated very poorly.
+Although, given the general graphic part, there is no need to do anything differently.

 Bottom line: the game For The King is made simply, but tastefully.
-Not so often there are turn-based role-playing games with such a cute, pleasant picture.
-Of course, it would be possible to add details and work on models.
-But it will do.
+It's not very often that step-by-step role-playing games with such a cute, pleasant picture appear.
+Of course, we could add more detail and work on the models.
+But this will do.

-The gameplay of For The King is typical of a turn-based, strategic role-playing game.
-You need to set up the three main characters and consistently complete the story ones.
-Characters belonging to different strata of society and professions have their own individual characteristics of pumping and owning weapons.
-You need to correctly distribute experience points and learn from your strategic mistakes (they will definitely be).
-We move along the plot, we take the necessary quests.
-The key, scripted quests remain unchanged, but the map on which they take place is procedurally generated and each time in a different way.
+Gameplay for For The King is typical of a turn-based, strategy RPG.
+You need to customize the three main characters and consistently complete plot tasks.
+Characters belonging to different strata of society and professions have their own individual characteristics of leveling up and wielding weapons.
+You need to distribute experience points correctly and learn from your strategic mistakes (there will definitely be some).
+We move along the plot, take on the necessary quests.
+Key, scripted quests remain unchanged, but the map on which they take place is generated procedurally and differently each time.
 Plus there are various random events as you progress through the maps.
-We make moves in the cells, plan further movement, let our protégés attack in turn.
-In addition to colorful forests, fields and villages, there are also traditional dragon dungeons.
+We make moves in cells, plan further movement, and launch our protégés into the attack one by one.
+Besides colorful forests, fields and villages, there are also traditional dungeons with dragons.

-Bottom line: connoisseurs of well-developed, turn-based RPG gameplay will find what they are looking for here.
+Bottom line: lovers of detailed, turn-based RPG gameplay will find what they are looking for here.

 Conclusion

 Quite a worthy debut for a young Canadian studio.
-This RPG is not someone's clone in terms of setting.
-Interesting and original world.
-There are enough minuses in terms of the quality of execution, but making a discount on the first project, the rating is “good”.
-Fans of turn-based "bagels" are recommended to pass.
+This RPG is not a clone of anyone in terms of setting.
+An interesting and original world.
+In terms of the quality of execution, there are enough minuses, but making allowances for the first project, the rating is “good”.
+Fans of turn-based “bagels” are recommended to play through.

 MINIMUM: